Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 If you’ve ever lived with depression, you know how big of an impact it can have on all areas of your life, from relationships, to work, to sleep.
 For many people, this depressive state is cyclical and occurs throughout the year, depending on the season.

-If this sounds familiar, you may be dealing with Seasonal Affective Disorder (SAD), or seasonal depression.
+If this sounds familiar, you may be dealing with seasonal affective disorder (SAD), or seasonal depression.
 What exactly is SAD, though?
 How does it impact sleep and energy levels?
 Perhaps most importantly, how can you get to feeling better?
 Here, we’ll answer these questions and more.

-Seasonal Affective Disorder, a.k.a., seasonal depression, is a type of recurring depression with a seasonal pattern.
+Seasonal affective disorder, also referred to as seasonal depression, is a type of recurring depression with a seasonal pattern.
 As summer turns into fall and winter, the temperature drops, and the hours of sunlight decrease.
-For as many as 10 million Americans[1], these changes trigger symptoms of depression that aren’t present at other times during the year.
+For as many as 10 million Americans1, these changes trigger symptoms of depression that aren’t present at other times during the year.

 SAD is different from major depression in that it comes and goes at roughly the same time every year.
-These symptoms can be so severe that they interfere with daily life and may even increase the risk of suicide[2].
+These symptoms can be so severe that they interfere with daily life and may even increase the risk of suicide2.

-A milder form of the disorder, known as subsyndromal seasonal affective disorder (S-SAD), is also referred to as the “winter blues[3]”.
+A milder form of the disorder, known as subsyndromal seasonal affective disorder (S-SAD), is also referred to as the “winter blues3”.
 For this group of men, women, and even children, the winter blues may come and go but only cause small changes in things like mood, appetite, and energy.

 Though most people experience SAD as the weather transitions into the colder months, some may experience this in the spring or early summer.
-While people who experience seasonal depression in the winter tend to get excessively sleepy, people who experience it in the warmer months tend to experience the opposite: insomnia[3].
+While people who experience seasonal depression in the winter tend to get excessively sleepy, people who experience it in the warmer months tend to experience the opposite: insomnia.3

 Researchers believe this is because of the temperature and sunlight during these times of the year.
 This is why SAD is less common in sunny, warm places like Florida and occurs at higher rates in dark and cool places like Alaska.
-Risk factors include being female, being younger, living farther from the equator, and having a family history of depression, bipolar disorder, or Seasonal Affective Disorder[3].The criteria[4] for seasonal depression, as set in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), is depression that starts and ends during a specific time every year with full remission during other seasons.
-These symptoms must last for at least two years with more seasonal episodes of depression than seasons without it over time[4].
+Risk factors include being female, being younger, living farther from the equator, and having a family history of depression, bipolar disorder, or Seasonal Affective Disorder[3].

 Winter and Summer Symptoms of Seasonal Affective Disorder

-For those battling Seasonal Affective Disorder, the symptoms are similar to major depression, affecting nearly every aspect of life.
+For those battling seasonal affective disorder, the symptoms are similar to major depression, affecting nearly every aspect of life.
 The two most common symptoms of SAD are low energy and a depressed mood, regardless of which variation occurs.

 Those experiencing a winter seasonal pattern may also have the following symptoms: